Magnon-Mediated Pairing and Isotope Effect in Iron-based Superconductors

-A striking feature of the pnictides is the relative insensitivity of $T_c$ to doping.
+In essence, interband scattering can be viewed as an internal Josephson junction with coupling $V_{\rm eh}\cos(\phi_1-\phi_2)$ where $\phi_1$ and $\phi_2$ are the phases of the order parameter on the two Fermi surfaces.
+Thus, a positive $V_{\rm eh}$ will automatically bring a $\pi$ phase shift on the order parameters of the two Fermi surface.
+A striking feature of the pnictides is the relative insensitivity of $T_c$ to electronic doping.
 Within our model, this is naturally explained because the key factors that determine $T_c$ are the magnon energy and the coupling $\rm J$.
-Since $J$ is simply determined by the localized carriers, doping has a relatively negligible effect.
+Since $J$ is simply determined by the localized carriers, doping has a relatively weak effect if it doesn't completely destroy the local magnetic order.
 Predominantly, doping changes the density of itinerant electrons as is confirmed experimentally\cite{dope}.